a-zmuth/MedicalSupplyChain-Ethereum/README.md

 - Connect to MetaMask for wallet integration
 - Store and retrieve tasks from a MongoDB database while also storing on the blockchain, obviously...
-- Interact with Ethereum smart contracts
+- Interact with the Ethereum smart contract
 - User-friendly React frontend with Next.js for server-side rendering

 ## Requirements